jeclarke/h2o-launcher/README.md

 This project runs the h2o data science platform as an application on PNDA.

 *** Note ***
 The sparkStreaming deployment component is being re-used to launch this application as a PoC.
-If it works OK then a new h2o component type will be created to be more consistent.

 ## Requirements